A-Team-Rowan-University/PersonLookup/README.md

 # PersonLookup
-Lookup people by their ID in a google sheet through a REST API
+Lookup people by their ID in a google sheet as a google scripts library